13 Types Of Living Room Tables For Every Style

 As the name suggests, one purpose of these tables is to hold your food or drink such as your coffee while you lounge on the couch.
 They’re also commonly used to hold decor or even functional items like books, magazines, the TV remote, and other small items.

-If you don’t need a lot of storage, you can opt for a simpler table while some types of coffee tables offer extra compartments as well as a flat plane of the top of the table to store items.
+If you don’t need a lot of storage, you can opt for a simpler piece, while some types of coffee tables offer extra compartments as well as a flat plane of the top to store items.

 End & Side Table